-The proof of service tells the state district court when, how, and where the other parties were served and the documents that were served.
-An affidavit of service gives the court proof of service.
+Proof of service shows the state district court when, how, and where the other parties were served.
+Proof of service also shows the documents that were served.
+An affidavit, declaration of service, or certificate of service gives the court proof of service.

-If proof of service is not filed, the court will not take action on your case.
+If proof of service isn't filed, the court won't take action on your case.

 Forms and Instructions for Service in a District Court Civil Action